apache/mesos/docs/configuration.md

     --executor_shutdown_grace_period=VALUE
   </td>
   <td>
-Amount of time to wait for an executor to shut down (e.g., 60secs, 3mins, etc) (default: 5secs)
+Default amount of time to wait for an executor to shut down (e.g. 60secs, 3mins, etc).
+ExecutorInfo.shutdown_grace_period overrides this default.
+Note that the executor must not assume that it will always be allotted the full grace period, as the agent may decide to allot a shorter period, and failures / forcible terminations may occur.
+(default: 5secs)
   </td>
 </tr>
 <tr>